SUI-Components/sui/packages/sui-lint/Readme.md

 > CLI to lint your code and make it compliant.

 It provides:

-* Same js and sass style of code accross all company
+* Same js and sass style of code accross all company.
-* Linting rules a reference package, not every  project
+* Linting rules a reference package, not duplicated linting config in every project.
-* Implemented as a reusable CLI
+* Implemented as a reusable CLI.

 ## Installation